ClickHouse/ClickHouse/docs/en/sql-reference/functions/date-time-functions.md

 ## toMillisecond

-Similar to the `toSecond` function, it converts a date with time to the milliseconds in the minute of the time as `UInt16` value.
+Returns the millisecond component (0-999) of a date with time.

 **Syntax**